 For millions of Americans with disabilities, gainful employment remains out of reach.
-Enable America is a nonprofit organization dedicated to increasing employment among the 56 million Americans with disabilities.
+Enable America is a nonprofit organization dedicated to increasing employment among the 56 million Americans with disabilities including wounded warriors and disabled veterans.

 Our goal is to work with all members of the community – inluding disabled individuals, service providers, government agencies, advocacy groups, existing organizations and employers – to eliminate barriers to employment and bridge the gap between disabled job seekers and the employers who want to hire them.

-Chet Culver, EA board member and former Governor of Iowa, said “I want to thank EDM and all of the sponsors, players and volunteers who make this such a successful event….and ask everyone to not forget our wounded warriors and disabled veterans who need our help to re-integrate to civilian status and employment.”
+Enable America was honored at the 2016 event with a $15,000 donation from EDM Americas for our work to improve employment opportunities for individuals with disabilities.
+In accepting the donation Enable America board member Chet Culver said “I want to thank EDM and all of the sponsors, players and volunteers who make this such a successful event, and ask everyone to not forget our wounded warriors and disabled veterans who need our help to re-integrate to civilian status and employment.”

 Pictured: Tiffany Jacobs, WWP; Kelley Koch and Dana Jordan, Lowes; Amanda Hahn, LabCorp; Lt.
 Col. Nelson; CSM Brown; Katie Henry, SAS; Mindi McLendon, Parata Systems; Chris Scheib, Scheib Financial; and Sandy Moonert, Enable America.